SeanMikha/nucypher_azure/README.md

 ### Setting up your Ubuntu environment for running Ansible Azure

-You have 3 options for using Ansible to deploy your infrastructure
+You have 3 options for using Ansible to deploy your infrastructure:

 1. Utilize the "cloud shell" within the Azure portal which comes pre-installed with Ansible and your credentials.
 2. Use your own copy of Ansible and install the Azure module (through pip)